exercism/v3/languages/erlang/exercises/concept/basics/.docs/introduction.md

 add(1, 3).
 ```

-To allow for a function to be invoked outside of its module, use `export` directive to specify a list of exported functions containing each function's name and arity:
+To allow for a function to be invoked outside of its module, use the `export` module attribute to specify a list of exported functions containing each function's name and arity:

 ```erlang
 -export([add/2, double/1]).
 ```

-Note that two functions with the same name but different arities are two _different_ functions.
-Erlang does not have a concept of overloaded functions.

 Invoking an exported function outside of its module is done by prepending the function invocation with the name of its module: